 - If your home is unsafe or substandard, contact Environmental Health.

-- Follow this up by complaining to their trade body and, if they are a letting agent, the relevant redress scheme (otherwise known as an ombudsman) if there is no significant improvement.
+- Follow this up by complaining to their trade body and, if they are a letting agent, the relevant redress scheme (otherwise known as The Property Ombudsman) if there is no significant improvement.

-What issues do we face with the database?
+What issues do we face with the rogue landlord database?

 The most prominent issue that tenants face with the landlord database is the lack of access.
 Currently, the database is not available to the public, resulting in rogue landlords and agents who have previously been fined going unnoticed by tenants or even potential tenants.

-The database, created by the Ministry of Housing, Communities and Local Government, has even branded as “pointless” by some property experts.
+The bad landlord list, created by the Ministry of Housing, Communities and Local Government, has even been branded as “pointless” by some property experts.
 David Cox, chief executive of Arla Propertymark said: “The database won’t be public, which means no one will be able to see it and therefore letting agents and landlords who are on the list can continue operating with impunity.